weyoss/redis-smq/docs/message-exchanges.md

 The queue name of the direct exchange may be a string, like `a.b.c.d`, which is composed of alphanumeric characters, including `-` and `_` characters, that may be separated by a `.`.

-It can be also an object describing the namespace of the queue like `{ ns: 'my-app', name: 'a.b.c.d'}`.
+Direct exchange queue name may be also an object describing the namespace of the queue like `{ ns: 'my-app', name: 'a.b.c.d'}`.
 If a string is used for the direct exchange queue then the default namespace will be used.

 A direct exchange with the queue `a.b.c.d` matches exactly the queue with the name `a.b.c.d`.